 AND THE CROWD GOES WILD!: A DAY AT THE GLADIATORIAL GAMES

-Jeff Banks, Allie Pohler, Luiza dos Santos Souza, or Rebecca Kerns, Ph.D.
+Jeff Banks, Allie Pohler, Luiza dos Santos Souza, or Rebecca Kerns, Nora Madrigal, Ph.D.
 Students

 We’ve all seen Hollywood’s depictions of gladiatorial combat, but what was a day at the games really like?
 Through the eyes of the Roman citizen Marcus, you’ll experience the full program of events at the spectacle that defined the Roman Empire and literally set the stage for many of today’s entertainments, including mixed-martial arts events and Spanish bullfights.
 Enjoy the history of the Colosseum, the greatest amphitheater of the Roman world, and watch as the action pits man against beast in the venationes.
 Hear about the training of the fighters, learn to tell the difference between types of gladiators based on their armor, and cheer on your favorite fighter in a final battle as an experienced retiarius attempts to win his freedom.
 Finally, exiting the amphitheater, you will discover the true meaning of what the Romans referred to as a vomitorium!